Accessible Social’s logo, an illustration of a camel face smiling with its tongue hanging out.

 Image description for the below example: A Ferris Wheel lit up under a starry night sky at a carnival crowded with people and vendor stalls.
 Strands of string lights crisscross above where they walk.

-A Ferris Wheel lit up under a starry night sky at a carnival crowded with people and vendor stalls.
-Strands of string lights crisscross above where they walk.
+A Ferris Wheel lit up under a starry night sky at a carnival crowded with people.
+Strands of string lights criss-cross above where they walk.

 Exclude writing “photo of” or “image of”